soxueren/atsd/tutorials/getting-started-2.md

 ##### Step 7:

-Create a sample portal containing Time Chart and Gauge widgets in the Portal Editor located under the Admin tab: [http://atsd_server:8088/portals/edit](http://atsd_server:8088/portals/edit)
+Create a sample portal containing the Time Chart and Gauge widgets in the Portal Editor located under the Admin tab: [http://atsd_server:8088/portals/edit](http://atsd_server:8088/portals/edit)

-View the created portal from top menu drop-down called Portals, you will see the created Hello World portal there.
+View the created portal from the top menu drop-down called Portals.
+You will see the created Hello World portal there.

-Copy the following configuration into Portal Settings Editor page, press SAVE:
+Copy the following configuration into the Portal Settings Editor page.
+Press SAVE:

 ```
 [configuration]